To guide medical staff with the assessment and management of immune thrombocytopenic purpura (ITP).

 Any suspicion of intracranial haemorrhage – needs urgent diagnosis and management

-If unsure after hours, consider admission to the ED Observation Ward (4E) and discussion with the Paediatric Emergency Department Senior Doctor in the morning.
+If unsure after hours, consider admission to the ED Short Stay Unit and discuss with the Paediatric Emergency Department Senior Doctor in the morning.

 Patients can be sent home from the Emergency Department when: